wp-plugins/gotmls/readme.txt

 First just leave it for a while.
 If there are a lot of files on your server it could take quite a while and could sometimes appear to not be moving along at all even if it really is working.
 If, after a while, it still seems really stuck then make a note of what it was scanning when it stopped, then run it again.
 If it stops in the exact same place then you may want to try to figure out what file in that folder is causing it to hang or avoid scanning that folder all together.
 If you figure it out let me know what it was and I will try and make the program find it's own way around the problem.

+= Why should I register? =

+If you register on gotmls.net you will have access to new definitions of "known threats" and added features like automatic removal and patches for specific security threats and vulnerabilities.
+Otherwise, this plugin only scans for the use of the eval function on your site, it would still be your job to identify the good one from the bad one and remove them acoudingly.

 == Screenshots ==

 1. The menu showing Anti-Malware.